 All Aboriginal archaeological investigations will be undertaken in accordance with the methodology contained in the AHR 2021, which was prepared by the nominated Aboriginal archaeological Excavation Director.
-The nominated Aboriginal archaeological Excavation Director for the Project is Dr Tim Owen.
+Dr Tim Own was approved by DPE as the projects Aboriginal archaeological Excavation Director on 8 September 2021, in accordance with MCoA D27.
+Additional ED's have since been appointed for the Project following approval of Dr Tim Owen.